Appendix 4 – The Schwarzschild Formula Extended for Electric Charges

 Conclusion

 The Reissner–Nordström metric is the unique static, spherically symmetric solution of the Einstein–Maxwell equations with a point mass and electric charge.
-This means that both gravitational and electromagnetic interactions are incorporated into the spacetime description.
+This means that both gravitational and electromagnetic effects are incorporated in the spacetime description.

 Remark on the cosmological constant